 The CCG reserve the right to update or amend this Privacy Notice at any time, including where the CCG intend to further process your personal information for a purpose other than that for which the personal information was collected or where we intend to process new types of personal information.
 We will issue you with a new Privacy Notice when we make significant updates or amendments.
 We may also notify you about the processing of your personal information in other ways.

-If you have any questions about this Privacy Notice or how we handle your personal information, please contact the Corporate Governance Team.
+If you have any questions about this Privacy Notice or how we handle your personal information, please contact the Corporate Services and Governance Team.

 For the purposes of the DPA 2018 and GDPR Stephen Hendry, Head of Corporate Services and Governance has been identified as the controller and processor of staff data.